Disney World Moderate Resort Rankings

 With that said, Port Orleans Riverside has many strengths.
 It has an underrated slate of dining options, from the food court to the hidden gem table service restaurant to the lounge.
 It offers the theming of a Deluxe Resort for the price of a Moderate.
 It has the entertainment offerings of a Deluxe Resort for the price of a Moderate.

 Riverside is divided into the rustic Alligator Bayou and more stately Magnolia Bend mansions; this gives it more variety, and richness in detail and design.
 The backstory is likewise interesting, engaging, and executed cleverly throughout the resort.
+(If you’re staying at Riverside in 2026, make sure to stay in Magnolia Bend, which has newer and nicer rooms, on par with French Quarter.)

-The grounds are absolutely stunning, with rich wilderness in the bayou and perfectly manicured gardens around the mansions.
+The grounds are stunning, with rich wilderness in the bayou and perfectly manicured gardens around the mansions.
 The quiet pathways that litter Riverside make it a great place to take a romantic stroll or evening surrey bike ride.
 Despite being fairly spread out, it presents as intimate and romantic, and offers the most immersive themed environments of any Moderate Resort.

 Thanks to the bikes, carriage rides, and fishing, there’s a lot to do at Riverside.
 There’s also great evening entertainment for adults.
 Dining is also great at Riverside, with an excellent (and well-themed) restaurant in Boatwright’s and a very fun food court that offers plenty of variety in Riverside Mill.